BALAJIHARIDASAN/Flask-API/README.md

 # FLASK API

+web server gateway interface(WCSS):

+The interface to communicate with the web applications

- creating simple calculation web application using flask and postman
+creating simple Calculator web application using flask and postman